MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 2. On the left pane, select **Apps**, and then from the applications list, select **Omnichannel for Customer Service**.
 3. Select the ellipsis (...) button, scroll down the list, and select **App profile manager**.

-4. Select the administrator app (either Customer Service workspace or Customer Service admin center), and then select **Channel provider**.
+4. Select the admin app like Customer Service admin center, and then select **Channel provider**.
    The Active Channel Providers list is displayed.

 5. Do the following steps: